mingdali456/Competition/Leetcode/weekly_contest_251.md

 ## [1948.
 Delete Duplicate Folders in System](https://leetcode-cn.com/contest/weekly-contest-251/problems/delete-duplicate-folders-in-system/)
 This is a very good question!
 We need a [Trie](https://en.wikipedia.org/wiki/Trie) data structure for this question.

-First, we create the Trie by inserting nodes with the given `paths`.
-In each node, the first element is the mapping from sub path name to the corresponding node.
+First, we create the Trie `tree` by inserting all the nodes with `paths`.
+In each node, the first element is the mapping from the sub path name to the corresponding child's node.
 The second element presents whether the node should be deleted as defined in the question.

 Second, we need to go through the graph and summarize the pattern of all subtrees.
-To capture the pattern, we simply use post-order traversal to generate the order string.
+To capture the pattern, we simply use post-order traversal to generate the <b>pattern string</b>.
 The nodes will be distinguished from each other by parentheses.
-A dict will be used to map the pattern string with its corresponding parent node.
+Since the same pattern could result in different strings, we have to sort the children by the node names.
+A dict `mp` will be used to map the pattern string with its corresponding parent node.
 Based on the mapping results, we update the second element for the nodes to be deleted.

 Finally, we collect the result by depth first search (DFS).
 Those nodes to be deleted will be ignored during the traversal.
 ```